The Bristol Bombay.

 Bombay pilots instrument panel and control column.

 The Bombay had a primitive autopilot to ease the tedium of long flights.
 There was a station for a radio operator behind and below the pilot with standard RAF radio sets together with a radio direction finding (DF) loop mounted on top of the fuselage, behind the cockpit.
 Two large aerial masts were positioned along the top of the fuselage and a trailing aerial wire could be deployed from a drum next to the radio operator's seat.
-The normal position for a dedicated navigator (called an Observer in the RAF until 1942) was a fold-down seat below and to the right of the pilot, from where they could share the roles of front-gunner and bomb-aimer.
-For celestial navigation there was a hatch for the purpose in the roof of the rear fuselage, adjacent to the beam gun-hatches.
+To avoid the trailing aerial snagging on the bomb racks that could be fitted under the fuselage a raked-back tube supported by two thin struts was often fitted.
+The tube carried the aerial clear of the bomb racks.
+The normal position for the second-pilot/Observer/Navigator was a fold-down seat below and to the right of the pilot, from where they could also carry out the role of bomb-aimer (or also front-gunner if no dedicated gunner was carried).
+For celestial navigation there was a hatch with a sextant support rail for the purpose in the roof of the rear fuselage, adjacent to the beam gun-hatches.
 The Bombay had an Elsan "thunderbox" chemical toilet behind the door in the bulkhead at the rear of the passenger cabin.

-The Bombay could carry up to 26 passengers, who sat along the sides of the aircraft on fold-away bench type seats facing inwards.
+The Bombay could carry up to 26 passengers who sat along the sides of the aircraft on fold-away bench type seats facing inwards.
 Above their heads were fold-down netting racks for baggage, similar to the type used on many railway carriages of the time.
 There were no seatbelts provided for the passengers.
+The role of loadmaster did not exist in the RAF during WW2 (they were not introduced until 1962), but it is clear that Bombays often carried volunteers from ground trades who could supervise the loading and unloading of freight, passengers and casualty-stretchers.

 In the summer of 1939, the 6th Bombay off the production line (L5813) was used for a "photo opportunity" for the press to get pictures of troops using a Bombay.
 The resulting photos were then used throughout the early years of the war in newspaper and magazine articles.

 The soldiers disembarking.
-You can see they are wearing standard WW2 British webbing equipment but are not yet dressed in the "battledress" that was adopted by the British Army for WW2.
-They are still wearing puttees rather than gaiters.
+You can see they are wearing standard WW2 British webbing equipment but are not yet dressed in the battledress that was adopted by the British Army for WW2.
+They are still wearing WWI style puttees rather than WW2 style gaiters.

 Another staged shot of soldiers jumping from a Bombay.
 They wear the same pre-war uniform with puttees, but it's a different aircraft (notice the difference in roundel style).
 In this photo, you can just about make out the outline of the rectangular hatch that could be opened to allow a machine gun to be mounted in a beam position (just to the right of the roundel).
 Notice that the door to the Bombay is itself contained within a larger panel.
 This could be removed altogether to permit the loading of large cargo, such as aero-engines.
 The small circular hatch on the right, below the circular porthole, is for an oblique photo-recce camera.